sdrasco/EdgeWalker/README.md

 Edge Walker is Python tool that uses the [Polygon API](https://polygon.io/) to search stock ticker collections for option contract pairs to construct a unique new derivative: the risk-minimizing edge-balanced decoupled strangle.
 These are put/call contract pairs with unconstrained expirations that are tuned to have identical upper and lower overall breakeven prices.

-with the best-balanced strangles (strangles with the smallest breakeven differences).

 ## For those without options trading experience

 Edge Walker is a software tool that searches for an idealized version of a trading strategy called a "strangle."
 This strategy involves purchasing options—financial contracts that give you the right to buy or sell a stock at a certain price in the future.
 Here are some basics or key terms about options trading and the strangle strategy that Edge Walker tries to idealize: